adamhorner/hmscreens/README.md

   -setMainID to determine placement of other screens

-**NOTE**: Global Position `{0,0}` coordinate (as shown with `-info`) is the top left corner of the main screen -- this is different from the main [HAMSoft][HS] codebase.
+**NOTE**: Global Position `{0,0}` coordinate (as shown with `-info`) is the top left corner of the main screen -- this is different from the original [HAMSoft][HS] codebase.

 ### Examples

     hmscreens -info

-Returns information about your attached screens including the Screen ID
+Returns information about your attached screens including the Screen IDs

     hmscreens -setMainID 69670848 -othersStartingPosition left